Worried About Giving Too Much In Your Next Relationship? Practice These 9 Skills Now So You’re Prepared

 You Don’t Have To Earn Love

-Love is not something that you have to earn or prove you are worthy of.
+You do not have to earn or prove you are worthy of love.
 You are inherently worth loving.
 Giving too much can come from a desire to show how valuable you are as a partner.

 When you recognize that you are the prize, and you need to do nothing more than be yourself you can release the need to give too much and go into sacrifice.

 You came into the world as the human embodiment of the energy of love, just like every other baby.
 Just because you adopted a strategy of giving too much as a child doesn’t mean you have to continue with this same strategy for giving and receiving love.

 Even famous poets write about the infinite measure of love, like one of our favorites: